Around thirty varieties of gean-type cherries exist. They are all very sweet, juicy and fragrant with quite large stones.

 In December 2018, “Fougerolles cherry growing” and “distillation of Kirsch de Fougerolles” were given the status of intangible cultural heritage of France.

 We use Fougerolles cherries for house specialities other than kirsch, such as Guignolet-Kirsch and Crème de Cerises Noires, which is one of our flagship products.
-Black or red Fougerolles cherries are hand-picked for both these products.
-This ensures that the fruit is perfectly ripe and offers unbeatable flavour.
+Black or red Fougerolles cherries ensure that the fruit is perfectly ripe and offers unbeatable flavour.

 Cherries drove significant growth in the Fougerolles distillation industry in the late nineteenth century, but that's not the whole story!
 What is less widely known is that absinthe also made a major contribution to the town's meteoric rise.